basic building blocks

 will call Models.applyBindings(java.lang.Object,java.lang.String)

-and the provided target id
+with this and the provided target id.

 If specified, but left empty, then the generated method

-calls Models.applyBindings(java.lang.Object)
+calls Models.applyBindings(java.lang.Object).

 If unspecified, the method will not be generated at all